 Thus, we recommend that any unexpected modification detected by Watchful be followed up by a full investigation.

 As a general outline, we recommend the following workflow when investigating unexpected file modification notices that you receive from Watchful.

 Please note that if you are not confident in your ability to compare large file sets (as described below) or if this article sounds confusing or is hard to understand, we recommend that you hire a professional to investigate changes in your site.

-3. Create a backup of your site using your backup solution of your choosing (we recommend Akeeba Backup).
+- Create a backup of your site using your backup solution of your choosing.

 Note that on active sites you might find a lot of new images between the old backup and the most recent one.
 These may be completely normal and expected, but also note that corrupt images can also be used to exploit some vulnerabilities.
 You may also find scripts uploaded to your site.

-If the hacker has not carefully hidden his tracks, you may be able to use the filename of the backdoor to search the server logs (obtained from your web host or perhaps your web hosting control panel) and further determine what requests were sent to the server that allowed the backdoor to be uploaded.
-This may then reveal the true source of the hack, a vulnerability in an add-on or in Joomla, for example.
+If the hacker has not carefully hidden their tracks, you may be able to use the filename of the backdoor to search the server logs (obtained from your web host or perhaps your web hosting control panel) and further determine what requests were sent to the server that allowed the backdoor to be uploaded.
+This may then reveal the true source of the hack, a vulnerability in plugin or extension for example.

 You may also want to repeat the entire process using the very oldest backup available (preferably from the day your site was launched), but for active sites this task quickly becomes time and cost prohibitive.

-9. Once you are satisfied that you have found and removed all the hacked files and backdoors, it’s time to re-publish your site by disabling Offline mode in the Global Configuration and disabling the HTPASSWD (see Step 2, above).
+- Once you are satisfied that you have found and removed all the hacked files and backdoors, it’s time to re-publish your site by disabling HTPASSWD protection that you enabled in Step 2.